An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 The color photographs in this book are the true treasure.
-Each model is beautifully dressed in full vintage style, from hair and make up to the clothing.
+Each model is beautifully dressed in full vintage style, from hair and make-up to the clothing itself.
 Susan Crawford has taken all of the photographs and used her own vintage accessories to pull together and complete each outfit.
-The modern images harken back to the past in their style and expression, yet bring the fashions alive for today's women.
+The modern images harken back to the past in their style and expression yet bring the fashions alive for today's women.

 A Stitch in Time, Volume 2

-Volume 2 of A Stitch in Time focuses on the years of 1930 to 1959.
-This book is a large hard cover with 400 pages and 80 vintage knitting patterns (crochet patterns from this period are planned for a separate publication).
-With 21 more patterns, this volume offers a wider survey of the changes in fashion in these years.
+Volume 2 of A Stitch in Time focuses on the years 1930 to 1959.
+This book is a large hardcover with 400 pages and 80 vintage knitting patterns (crochet patterns from this period are planned for a separate publication).
+With 21 more patterns, this volume offers a wider survey of the changes in fashion across these decades.

 Like its predecessor, Volume 2 is separated into chapters by fashion era.
 Each chapter is introduced with an essay on the important events and cultural figures who had an impact on the fashion of that period.
 The modern re-written patterns are once again augmented with the original vintage pattern, and diagrams and charts where needed.
 The items of clothing include hats, sweaters, shawls, and coats.

-Volume 2 also includes a 15 page guide on creating a beautiful finished vintage garment.
+Volume 2 also includes a 15-page guide on creating a beautifully finished vintage garment.
 This overview includes information on getting the perfect vintage fit, choosing the right buttons for the right era, and step-by-step instructions on finishing off your knitted item.